HL7/fhircast-docs/input/pagecontent/index.md

 The _driving application_ could be an EHR, a PACS, a worklist or any other clinical workflow system.
 The driving application integrates the Hub, the SMART authorization server and a FHIR server.
 As part of a SMART launch, the app requests appropriate [FHIRcast OAuth 2.0 scopes](2-2-FhircastScopes.html) and receives the initial shared context as well as the location of the Hub and a unique `hub.topic` session identifier.

 The app subscribes to specific workflow events for the given user's session by contacting the Hub.
-The Hub verifies the subscription notifies the app when those workflow events occur; for example, by the clinician opening a patient's chart.
+The Hub verifies the subscription, then notifies the app when those workflow events occur; for example, by the clinician opening a patient's chart.
 The app unsubscribes from its subscription when it no longer wants to receive notifications.

 #### Example scenario